 The long term aim is to harness industry strengths to align and improve implementation of WHO recommendations in different parts of the world, including in least developed countries.
 The goal of the collaboration is to benefit patients, and not the participants in the platform.
 The expected public health benefits from working together with industry will be a reduction in health-care associated infections through improvements in hand hygiene, based on the overall aim of the WHO Clean Care is Safer Care Programme.

 Based on the evidence from the WHO guidelines on hand hygiene in healthcare (2009), the focus is therefore on:

 - Increasing education and awareness on the importance of hand hygiene in health care;

 - Improving access to commodities (alcohol-based handrub, water, soap, towels).

 Every year, WHO also needs support to ensure its annual campaign SAVE LIVES: Clean Your Hands has an ongoing global impact.
 Participants of POPS provide a lot of energy and innovation to spread the word on the SAVE LIVES: Clean Your Hands campaign and the WHO 'My 5 Moments for Hand Hygiene', as per WHO recommendations.
-The range of activities that have been undertaken in support of WHO in 2013 are to be commended and include: preparation of posters and other promotional materials, issue of thousands of pledge cards promoting the WHO 5 Moments to health-care facilities in many countries, the issue of press releases and messages through social media including Twitter, Facebook and other blogs, revised training materials and running of events.
+The range of activities that are undertaken in support of WHO every 5 May are to be commended and include: preparation of posters and other promotional materials, issue of thousands of pledge cards promoting the WHO 5 Moments to health-care facilities in many countries, the issue of press releases and messages through social media including Twitter, Facebook and other blogs, revised training materials and running of events.
 This terrific support and drive going on throughout the year is to be commended.

 Reports of POPS meetings (in the lead up to launch of the collaborative)